gvwilson/thirdbit/src/fiction/makers-return/index.md

 One.
 Ignition."
-As Doctor Szego reached the end of her countdown, an invisible giant hand pressed Violet back into her chair.
+As Doctor Szego reached the end of her countdown, a giant invisible hand pressed Violet back into her chair.
 Vibration rumbled up her spine, making her teeth chatter.